awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 ### Step 1: Create a CloudWatch Custom Metric<a name="create-sqs-cw-alarms-cli"></a>

+A custom metric is defined using a metric name and namespace of your choosing\.
+Namespaces for custom metrics cannot start with "AWS/"\.
+For more information about publishing custom metrics, see the [Publish Custom Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) topic in the *Amazon CloudWatch User Guide*\.

-Create the custom calculated metric by first reading metrics from your AWS account\.
-Then, calculate the backlog per instance metric recommended in an earlier section\.
+Follow this procedure to create the custom metric by first reading information from your AWS account\.
+Then, calculate the backlog per instance metric, as recommended in an earlier section\.
 Lastly, publish this number to CloudWatch at a 1\-minute granularity\.

-Wherever possible, you should scale on EC2 instance metrics with a 1\-minute frequency \(also known as detailed monitoring\) because that ensures a faster response to utilization changes\.
-Scaling on metrics with a 5\-minute frequency can result in slower response times and scaling on stale metric data\.
-By default, EC2 instances are enabled for basic monitoring, which means metric data for instances is available at 5\-minute intervals\.
-You can enable detailed monitoring to get metric data for instances at a 1\-minute frequency\.
-For more information, see [Monitoring Your Auto Scaling Groups and Instances Using Amazon CloudWatch](as-instance-monitoring.md)\.
+Whenever possible, we strongly recommend that you scale on metrics with a 1\-minute granularity to ensure a faster response to changes in system load\.

 **To create a CloudWatch custom metric**